abraham5059/-Intermediate-data_analysis/README.md

-*Here, I have developed key visuals within the report by the use of pivot tables and a pie chart that (like a basic report specific dashboard) help managment make quick and easy daily decisions when viewing the inventory report in the same workbook*
+*Here, I have developed key visuals within the report by the use of pivot tables and a pie chart that (like a basic report specific dashboard) help managment make quick and easy daily decisions when viewing the inventory report in the same workbook.*

+Next, the use of the pivot tables and data visualization within the data inventory report can be used towards the data presentation.